 7. Next, you want to lay everything out on the table or the floor for how you want your banner to look.
 When you are happy with the placement of things, you can string it together.

-8. Use a hole punch or a chopstick to make your holes and string your Halloween banner together.
+8. Use a hole punch to make your holes and string your Halloween banner together.

 Pin this project for later